Jump to content

 Basics

-The three available types are:
+The three available Types are:

-Defines a shortcut to a URL.
+• Type=Link defines a shortcut to a URL.
 Link entries use the .desktop file extension.

-Defines the appearance of a submenu in the application menu.
+• Type=Directory defines the appearance of a submenu in the application menu.
 Directory entries use the .directory file extension.

 The following sections will roughly explain how these are created and validated.

-Desktop environment Launcher
+Desktop environment support

-Autostart Application Link
+Desktop environment Launcher (Package) Autostart Application Link

-No Yes No
+Cinnamon gio (glib2) No Yes No

 GNOME